 4. Sending Canned Responses

-Even the slightest customer experience mistakes can undo tons of goodwill.
+Even the slightest disconnect can lead to negative feedback.
 Canned responses can put-off even a loyal customer when your response is unfit for the query they are having.

 5. Ignoring Customer Feedback

 It’s too common to see businesses caught up in the everyday running and focusing purely on sales, only to forget about the essential part of the equation: the customer and what they need.

 Customer service representatives often fall into the trap of believing that customers always know, and can articulate, what customers expect.
 It largely rests on your shoulders to measure customer satisfaction, discover what your customers need from you and ensure that they remain happy customers using customer.

 Customer feedback can be used to improve your customer experience and increase customer engagement with product and service offerings.
 Customer satisfaction surveys are pivotal to find out how well you are doing in this regard.